How medical technology can take your physio career to the next level

 I was attracted to Stryker almost immediately because of the quality of its products and the wide range of opportunities to grow my career.
 The more I read about Stryker, the more I liked it.
 Features such as its great culture and ongoing training and support were also important.
 When the opportunity to join Stryker came up, I was ready to take the next step in my career and build on the knowledge and skills I had gained from working as a physiotherapist."

-What is your role at Stryker and what are the benefits of having a background in physio?
+What has your career looked like at Stryker and what are the benefits of having a background in physio?

 What do you like the most about your job?

 "Customers and patients are at the heart of everything we do.
-What I love most about my job is seeing the outcome of the patients.
+What I love most about my job is seeing how surgeons and hospitals are benefiting from the adoption of Mako, and the outcomes they are delivering to their patients because of it.
 At the end of the day, helping patients is what inspires me and gets me out of bed every morning, so having this level of involvement is great."

 What are some of the qualities that are required to work in the medical technology industry?
 Do you need to have that clinical background?

 "More than technical skills or specific knowledge, Stryker really focuses on your natural strengths and talents – those things that can’t be taught and are unique to you.
 I think that in order to succeed in the sector, you need to be someone who shows a lot of initiative.
 The medical technology industry is really dynamic and is constantly changing.
-Every day is different, so you need to be able to multi-task and juggle a variety of things successfully.
-You need to be a planner and well organised, but also flexible and adaptable."
+Every day is different, so you need to be able to multi-task and juggle a variety of things successfully communicate well and be able to problem-solve on the fly.
+You need to be a planner and well organized, but also flexible and adaptable."

 What do you like about working at Stryker?

 "Stryker has a very fun and energetic culture.
 It is a place that we all look forward to going to every day.
 Our team is very close, and in that sense, we are not just colleagues but close friends.